 This is because financial freedom is more of a mindset than an actual value.
 It has a lot to do with the lifestyle we want to live.
 If we want to own a large landed property, go on multiple holidays a year, drive a nice car and have a country club membership, the price tag to achieving financial freedom is going to be high.

-However, the price tag of financial freedom can also be low.
-If the lifestyle we want to live is about volunteering our time to give back to society and we are contented living a frugal and simple life, then the price tag to financial freedom can actually be the same as our financial independence.
+Following this train of thought, the price tag of financial freedom can also be low.
+If the lifestyle we want to live is about volunteering our time to give back to society and we are content living a frugal and simple life, then the price tag to financial freedom can actually be the similar to the one needed for our financial independence.

 Read Also: How Much Do I Need For Retirement In Singapore If I Only Spend $1,500 Per Month